AmineDjeghri/awesome-os-setup/cuda_pytorch_install.md

 3.Clean Uninstall: If you later decide to remove a project and its associated dependencies, it's straightforward to delete the Conda environment, which ensures a clean uninstallation without leaving traces on your system.

 ### How to
-- If you use WSL, install the nvidia driver on windows and not WSL.
-If you are on Linux and not WSL, install first the nvidia driver which is compatible with your card from the nvidia website. [nvidia drivers](https://www.nvidia.fr/Download/index.aspx?lang=fr).
+- If you use WSL, install the nvidia driver on windows and not WSL from [nvidia drivers](https://www.nvidia.fr/Download/index.aspx?lang=fr).
+Run `nvidia-smi` on both windows & WSL Terminal, it should print you all the information about your GPU
-- Run `nvidia-smi` on the terminal, it should print you all the information about your GPU
+- If you are on Linux and not WSL, install the nvidia driver inside Linux  from the nvidia website. [nvidia drivers](https://www.nvidia.fr/Download/index.aspx?lang=fr).Run `nvidia-smi` on the terminal, it should print you all the information about your GPU

+The next commands need to be ran inside WSL or Linux and not Windows :
 - Install build-essential `sudo apt-get install build-essential` (required by some packages like llama-cpp-python for example)

 - Create a `conda-env-gpu.yaml` file with the content below (you can modify the name of the env and the packages).
 I usually have two yaml files :
 One for GPU containing Pytorch with CUDA named `conda-env-gpu.yml` another one for CPU (not containing cuda) named `conda-env-cpu.yml`.
 I specify the version of pytorch in requirements.txt.
 If pytorch was installed with cuda, running the requirements.txt won't install again pytorch since the same version is installed.
-Running the env.yaml that doesn't contain pytorch will install pytorch CPU from requirements.txt
+Running the conda-env-cpu.yaml that doesn't contain pytorch will install pytorch CPU from requirements.txt

 *conda-env-gpu.yaml :*
 ```